Sgm27/Mini-App/README.md

-# Mini-App-Lambda
+# Mini-App

 > AI-powered full-stack web application builder — describe what you want in natural language, get a deployed app on AWS Lambda.

 ## Overview

-Mini-App-Lambda is a CLI tool that lets you build and deploy full-stack web applications through conversation.
+Mini-App is a CLI tool that lets you build and deploy full-stack web applications through conversation.
 It combines the **Claude Agent SDK** with an automated **AWS Lambda deployment pipeline** to go from idea to production URL in minutes.

 **What it does:**
 1. You describe the app you want in plain language